UNCCD Land Heroes

 During the lockdown due to the COVID-19 pandemic, Patricia set up 10 000 saplings in a tree nursery, harvesting indigenous seeds.
 Working closely with her community, she also set up kitchen gardens and gave trainings on sustainable farming and land conservation to improve agricultural practices and help achieve zero hunger, zero poverty and gender equality.

 Ricardo Landazuri – Peru

 Ricardo is an Environment Engineer developing a recovery project of saline and sodic soils on the coast of Peru.
 He strongly believes that without science, there is no sustainable future.
 Ricardo has founded EnviroPro, a company that provides green solutions and technology to the public and private sectors in Peru.
 They develop intelligent and customized tools to allow the farmers to save money and obtain better results with a sustainable mindset.

 Mulindwa Moses – Uganda

-He is the founder of Believe, aiming to create climate resilient societies and to empower the youth in Uganda, and the leader of the “Two trees a week" initiatives, aiming to regrow forests to combat deforestation and mudslides exacerbated by changing weather patterns.
-He recently launched the COVID-19 Emergency Food Fund to provide hundreds of families with nutritious food, especially in the communities affected by floods and locusts.
+Our Land Hero Mulindwa Moses from Uganda is the founder of Believe Youth with a vision to create climate resilient societies and to empower the youth in Uganda.
+He is also the leader of the “Two trees a week" initiatives, aiming to regrow forests to combat deforestation and mudslides exacerbated by changing weather patterns.
+During the pandemic, he launched the COVID-19 Emergency Food Fund to provide hundreds of families with nutritious food, especially in the communities affected by floods and locusts..

 Ibrahim Musa – Nigeria

-Recently graduated in Geographic and environmental management in Nigeria, Ibrahim volunteers with several organizations, mostly to plan trees and raise awareness amongst the youth, on the effects of desertification and how to mitigate them.
-He writes a blog and draws cartoons to convey key messages about land conservation and restoration.
+A recent graduate of a geography and environmental management programme in Nigeria, Ibrahim volunteers with several organizations to plant trees and raise awareness among the youth on the effects of desertification and ways to address it.
+He writes a blog and draws cartoons to convey messages about land restoration.